kevmo/kevmo/README.md

 - ⚡ Fun fact: Founding CTO of Upsolve.org ("TurboTax for Bankruptcy" -WSJ)
 - 🧠 Now: Mostly freelance software engineering projects

 ## Open to new freelance projects or full-time data engineering gigs.
-Also open to getting pitched to join your startup at the C-level.

 <!--
 - 👯 I’m looking to collaborate on ...